 What is governance?

-Plan governance is the oversight and monitoring that helps ensure you’re managing your fiduciary and compliance obligations effectively and efficiently.
-An effective plan governance program incorporates processes for all duties and responsibilities involved with sponsoring your plan, and helps reinforce and maintain established plan objectives.
+Plan governance is a framework of processes for oversight and monitoring.
+This framework can help you maintain your institution’s strategic objectives and direction, as well as manage your fiduciary and compliance obligations.
+An effective retirement plan governance program incorporates processes for all duties and responsibilities involved with sponsoring your plan, and helps reinforce and maintain established plan objectives.

-Absent this due diligence, even the most prudent plan sponsor can make governance related fiduciary mistakes that may lead to:
+Absent this due diligence, even the most prudent plan sponsor can make fiduciary mistakes that may lead to:

 In the first issue of the Fiduciary Responsibility Series we introduced ten “common fiduciary mistakes” — obstacles to fiduciary responsibility that may have damaging consequences.
 In this and other installments, we take a deeper look at these fiduciary missteps, grouped in four categories: